 The Business Department aims to bring the reality of the business world and our economic environment into the classroom.
-All our teachers have real business experience and we use this with teaching excellence, to deliver the A level and BTEC syllabuses in an engaging way.
+All our teachers have real business experience and we use this with teaching excellence, to deliver the A level syllabuses in an engaging way.

 We have an excellent track record of exam success for all our students across the wide variety of courses we offer.
 Many of our students go on to study business and economics related courses on leaving Blenheim.
 In our yearly student survey, students consistently give the department and our lessons high scores for enjoyability and this, coupled with the highest possible achievement rates, remains our mission.

 - Our resources are second to none including regular business magazines such as Marketing Weekly and the use of BBC iPlayer and YouTube to show up to date business programmes and company reference material.
 These resources are continually developed to ensure our students have interesting and up to date references.